yalmip/yalmip.github.io/_posts/examples/2016-09-17-decayrate.md

 ### Global SDP solver

-If [PENBMI](/solver/penbmi) or [SPENLAB] is installed, the decay-rate problem should easily be solved, in theory.
+If [PENBMI](/solver/penbmi) or [PENLAB](/solver/penlab) is installed, the decay-rate problem should easily be solved, in theory.
 In practice, the solver may encounter numerical problems.
 An alternative then is to run YALMIPs internal global SDP solver [BMIBNB](/solver/bmibnb).
 This is a bit of an over-kill, but it is convenient, compared to writing the script above, and is actually just as fast.

 ````matlab
 F = [P>=0, A'*P+P*A <= -2*t*P, trace(P)== 1, 100 >= t >= 0];